 You want to hire a foreign employee outside the EU/EEA or Switzerland.
-Here you will find information on how to apply for a residence permit for your foreign employee; how to apply for recognition as a sponsor and which residence permit to work exists.
+Here you will find information how to apply for a residence permit for your foreign employee; how to apply for recognition as a sponsor and information about residence permits to work.

 Recognition as a Sponsor